How to Tell Someone You Support Them in English [Updated]

 “I’ll support you.”

-We'll support you anyway we can.
+We'll support you in any way we can.

 “You can count on me.”